19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 ### Regulations

-64\.
-The Minister may make regulations for prescribing anything which is required to be prescribed under this Act and generally for carrying out the purposes and provisions of this Act.
+64\.—(1) The Minister may make regulations for prescribing anything which is required to be prescribed under this Act and generally for carrying out the purposes and provisions of this Act.

-[59
+[Act 21 of 2014 wef 15/10/2014]

+(2) Without prejudice to the generality of subsection (1), the regulations —

+(a) may provide that a contravention of any specified provision of the regulations shall be an offence; and

+(b) may provide for penalties not exceeding a fine of $20,000 or imprisonment for a term not exceeding 2 years or both for each offence.

+[Act 21 of 2014 wef 15/10/2014]

 FIRST SCHEDULE